Is this stock is Attractive? Etsy (ETSY)

-Etsy (ETSY) acknowledged active focus on shares in the last trading session.
-The stock disclosed a change of -4.37% and its listed share value at $66.25 in Tuesday trading period.
+Etsy (ETSY) observed an average volume with 4.04M shares and exchanged 3330619 shares on hands in most recent trading session.
+ETSY disclosed a change of -0.66% and its listed share value at $64.44 on Friday trading period.
 This company belong to USA Country and part of Services sector.
-ETSY exchanged 5520250 shares on hands in most recent trading session and observed an average volume with 3.96M shares.
-It has a market capitalization of $7.84B.
+It has a market capitalization of $7.63B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

-A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
-It is highly popular among traders, mostly because of its simplicity.
-It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is positive from its 20 days moving average with 24.71% and trading from 50 days moving average with 30.30%.
-The stock price is performing along up drift from its 200 days moving average with 28.50%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
-The charting software plots the moving average as a line directly into the price chart.

-Currently Relative Strength Index (RSI-14) reading of stock is 64.77.
-RSI reading varies between 0 and 100.
-Speed and change of stock price movement is measured by the RSI momentum oscillator.
-J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
-Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
-30 to 70 are considered a normal reading of a stock.
-General trend, finding deviations and failure swings can be detected by using RSI.

 PERFORMANCE REVIEW: